IsmaelOlj/javascript/README.md

 1-Schedule editor

 This code filters options shown to a customer in an appointment reservation system.
 The wordpress plugin use as a base for this feature did not allow to set different schedules for the different days of the week, this javascript proyect addresses that.

+Made for the website alejandrodietista.com, which was created by me and I currently manage, and add features requested by the client.